The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Classifying other sources

 We applied our variability classifier to the ${\sim}94,000$ miscellaneous/generic variables with mean magnitudes in the range $11<V<17$ mag.
 This includes ${\sim}12,000$ variables identified by the KELT survey that do not currently have specific classifications \citep{2018AJ....155...39O}.

-The distribution of the ASAS-SN period $\log \rm P$ and $T(\phi | P)$ for the miscellaneous variables is shown in Figure \ref{fig:fig30}.
+The distribution of the ASAS-SN period $\log \rm P$ and $T(\phi | P)$ for the miscellaneous variables is shown in Figure \ref{fig:fig31}.
 Features due to diurnal aliases are clearly visible.
 In some cases, when a light curve is phased with an alias, some spurious structure is present and minimizes $T(\phi | P)$ for that aliased period.
 In most such cases, these variables do not have strong periodicity.

-In Figure \ref{fig:fig31}, we show these variables in the Gaia DR2 $M_G$ vs. $G_{BP}-G_{RP}$ color-magnitude diagram divided into bins of classification probability for comparison with the distribution of the training sample shown in Figure \ref{fig:fig22}.
+In Figure \ref{fig:fig32}, we show these variables in the Gaia DR2 $M_G$ vs. $G_{BP}-G_{RP}$ color-magnitude diagram divided into arbitrary bins of classification probability for comparison with the distribution of the training sample shown in Figure \ref{fig:fig22}.
+We consider variables with classification probabilities $\rm Prob >0.9$ , $0.75<\rm Prob <0.9$, and $0.5<\rm Prob <0.75$, to have `excellent', `very good' and `good' classifications respectively.
 The VSX MISC category is clearly dominated by luminous, red variables.
-Examples of these newly classified miscellaneous variables are shown in Figure \ref{fig:fig32}.
+Examples of these newly classified miscellaneous variables are shown in Figure \ref{fig:fig33}.
 Most of these sources have good classifications: ${\sim}60\%$ (${\sim}64\%$) of the miscellaneous variables have classification probabilities of >0.9 (>0.75).
 However, ${\sim}28,000$ of the variables with miscellaneous VSX classifications do not have definite classifications in ASAS-SN, and are classified either to the VAR class or to one of the uncertain classifications (i.e., GCAS:, RRAB:, ROT:, and DSCT:).